 School-Related Purpose

-In compliance with the Board's prohibition of the use of school property for private business or personal gain, all sales activity on school premises must have a clear school-related purpose and must be approved by the Principal.
+In compliance with the Board's prohibition of the use of school property for private business or personal gain, all sales activity on school premises must have a clear school-related purpose and must be approved by the Superintendent or the Superintendent’s designee.
 Groups renting school facilities must indicate in their applications the nature of any sales to be conducted.

 The Superintendent or designee shall develop administrative procedures governing the time, place and manner of any public sales on Board property.